 If you spend any time around AI, you will hear the word model constantly.
 People compare models, argue about which model is "smarter," ask whether a tool is built on GPT, Claude, Gemini, or Grok, and talk about open models versus closed ones as if everyone already knows what that means.
 For beginners, that creates an immediate problem: before you can compare AI products properly, you first need to understand what an AI model actually is.

 A useful beginner analogy is to think of an AI model as a prediction engine.
 In language tasks, it is often described as a very advanced autocomplete system, because it predicts what should come next based on everything it has learned.
-That analogy is directionally helpful, but it is also incomplete.
-Today’s strongest models do much more than fill in the next word.
+That analogy is directionally helpful, but incomplete.
+Today's strongest models do much more than fill in the next word.
 They reason across long contexts, use tools, analyze files, interpret images, and in some cases plan and execute multi-step actions.
-OpenAI explicitly describes GPT-5.4 as a frontier model for reasoning, coding, and agentic workflows, while Anthropic and Google similarly position their top models around complex reasoning, tool use, and multimodal understanding.
+The current flagship models from OpenAI, Anthropic, and Google are all positioned around complex reasoning, tool use, and multimodal understanding, not just text prediction.

 An AI model is a trained mathematical system that has learned patterns from very large datasets and can use those patterns to produce outputs from new inputs.
 In practice, that means a model can answer questions, summarize text, generate code, classify documents, retrieve relevant information, or create media depending on what kind of model it is and how it was trained.